dotnet/orleans/src/Documentation/resources/Best_Practices.md

 **Overview**:

--   Actors are not objects, however they are similar
+-   Grains resemble objects.
+However, they are distributed, virtual, and asynchronous.

 -   They are loosely coupled, isolated, and primarily independent